SmirnoffYM/AI-simulator/docs/BinaryNetworkProtocol.markdown

 * `who is there?`
 * `parameter report`
 * `bump`
+* `arrived successfully`
 * `there you see`
 * `start`
 * `pause`

-Out of those, only first 6 can be sent by agent, and the last 4 can be sent only by the simulator.
+Out of those, only first 6 can be sent by agent, and the last 5 can be sent only by the simulator.

 Following are formal specifications of how does header and each message